Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and Parameters: Main result

 where ${\sigma _0}$ and $\lambda $ are the design parameters.

-The algorithm is then iterated until a stopping criterion is met (e.g., the maximum number of iterations reached).
-At each iteration, the following steps are performed.
-In Step 5.1, a GP is fitted based on the available training dataset ${\cal D}$.
-The next library of observable functions ${\theta _{k + 1}}$ to test is chosen by maximizing the so-called acquisition function $\alpha (\Xi \mid {\cal D})$ in Step 5.2.
-The acquisition function $\alpha (\Xi \mid {\cal D})$ is constructed based on the mean and covariance of the estimated GP.
-The acquisition function balances exploration (i.e., learning more about the cost functional ${J^R}$ in regions of the parameter space with high variance) and exploitation (i.e., search over regions with high mean to optimize the expected performance based on past collected data).
-Here, we use the expected improvement (EI) acquisition function, defined as
+Afterward, the algorithm is repeated till a predefined termination criterion is satisfied.
+Following are the steps that are performed during each iteration.
+Based on the available training dataset ${\cal D}$, a GP is fitted in Step 5.1.
+To find the next library of observable functions ${\theta _{k + 1}}$, the function $\alpha (\Xi \mid {\cal D})$ (which is called the acquisition function) is getting optimized in Step 5.2.
+This function $\alpha (.)$ is determined using the estimated GP mean and covariance and its main objective is to balance between exploration and exploitation.
+That is, exploring by evaluating the function ${J^R}$ in domains of the search space with high variance and also exploiting the past recorded data and optimizing the expected improvement over domains with high mean.
+Now, let the acquisition function $\alpha (.)$ be defined as